Albert0i/RU330/draft.md

 - a cache that allows query results to be stored in memory.
 When a query is executed, it first checks if the result is already in the cache.
 If so, it retrieves the result from the cache instead of executing the query again, improving query response time.

 Caching, by it's nature, already becomes a sub-system of RDBMS in which complicated twist are required.

+Being the best nature of RDBMS, [ACID](https://en.wikipedia.org/wiki/ACID) was groundbreaking concepts and state-of-the-art technology advocated in 1980s, ere computer systems were file based using index and sequential access.
+RDBMS quickly became popular and became more and more complicated and monolithic.
+At that time, no idea of cooperation between databases was suggested, although distributed database are discussed later on.
+Therefore, clustering in RDBMS is not always easy even in today.
+However, an easier approach is *master/slave replication* and can be used to implement *Read-Write Splitting* to increase system throughput.